 The standard file reference format is as follows:

-For more information about C64 OS file references, see Chapter 5: File System.
+For more information about C64 OS file references, see Chapter 8: File System → File References.

 Application Custom Message

 Each Application may optionally support a custom status message.
 If no custom message is provided by the Application, cycling the status bar skips over this mode.